KILGORETROUT111/logic-evaluation-engine/README.md

 the code mirrors the kernel’s four-phase semantics, witness calculus, and archive contract.
 This `.md` is the running ledger for that alignment.

-Here you go—two drop-ins you can paste straight into the repo/wiki.

 ---